-- The State Party should intensify activities to identify and excavate the locations of the remaining clandestine gravesites; - To that end, an interdisciplinary approach to recovery and identification should be strengthened, using an interdisciplinary team including the Forensics Institute, the Office of the Prosecutor, the Investigative Judges, and the Ministry of Interior.
-The team could be headed by a representative of the Supreme Court; - The determination of the fate and whereabouts of the missing should include proactive participation of families of the missing in the process; - The State Party should provide a public report on the process to date, including access to rights for the families of the missing.
+- Pursuant to Article 12, the State Party should conduct such investigations as are necessary to determine the fate and whereabouts of the thirteen remaining missing persons, including but not limited to additional activities to identify and excavate the locations of the remaining clandestine gravesites; - To that end, an interdisciplinary approach to recovery and identification should be strengthened, using an interdisciplinary team including the Forensics Institute, the Office of the Prosecutor, the Investigative Judges, and the Ministry of Interior.
+The team could be headed by a representative of the Supreme Court; - The determination of the fate and whereabouts of the missing should include proactive participation of families of the missing in the process; - The State Party should provide a public report on the process to date.